 We also publish the results of our audits of energy businesses, and the standard contract prices published by retailers.

-Read our previous annual report and updates on the Victorian energy market
+Read our latest update on the Victorian energy market

 Key findings of the report include:

-Victorian energy market updates and snapshots in 2017-18
+Victorian energy market report and updates in 2017-18

 Victorian Energy Market Report 2016-17